Fang20031-Coding/UAT-Global-Server/README.md

 ![alt text](docs/topcunt.gif)

 ## Changelogs
+- **28/11/2025**
+Maybe fixed bot getting stuck sometimes after ending a career.
+Maybe fixed bot restarting sometimes when detecting a event.
+Skill hint level detection; Will now purchase the highest skill hint level of each priority before moving on to the next priority.

 - **22/11/2025**
 Added drag and drop of skills between priorities and blacklist (Drag them outside into nothing to deselect completely)